JangasCodingplace/pygitai/README.md

 # PyGitAI

+**Please note - this tool is currently under development and not in a ready to use state yet!**

 Welcome to PyGitAI, a tool which helps to improve your code, commit messages and more by using Git and AI.